 For the next several laps the top five order continued to be Swinehart, Funk III, Hitzler, Fleming and R. Swinehart.
 Attempting to break into the top five were Timmy Buckwalter and Brett Kressley.
 Buckwalter got into fourth by the 16th lap, but it wasn’t until the 23rd lap that Kressley was fifth with both drivers on the move to advance.

 By lap 25 Swinehart approached lap traffic and it didn’t take Funk III long to reel him in along with the rest of the top five consisting of Buckwalter, Kressley and Doug Manmiller.

 Swinehart kept the competition behind him to pull into victory lane.
 Grabbing second as they crossed the line was Kressley followed by Funk III, Buckwalter and Manmiller.

 Ryan Grim, D. Swinehart, Clay Butler and Kressley were the heat winners.
-Consies were won by Duane Howard and Louden Reimert.
+Consis were won by Duane Howard and Louden Reimert.